GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-peering/README.md

 >
 Variables managing L7 Interal Load Balancers (`l7ilb_subnets`) and Private Service Access (`psa_ranges`) should also be adapted, and subnets and firewall rules for the new spoke should be added as described above.

-VPN HA connectivity (see also [VPNs](#vpns)) to `landing` is managed by the `vpn-spoke-*.tf` files.
-Copy `vpn-spoke-prod.tf` to `vpn-spoke-staging.tf` - replace "prod" with "staging" where relevant.

-VPN configuration also controls BGP advertisements, which requires the following variable changes:

-- `router_configs` to configure the new routers (one per region) created for the `staging` VPC
-- `vpn_onprem_configs` to configure the new advertisments to on-premises for the new CIDRs
-- `vpn_spoke_configs` to configure the new advertisements to `landing` for the new VPC - new keys (one per region) should be added, such as e.g. `staging-ew1` and `staging-ew4`

 DNS configurations are centralised in the `dns.tf` file.
 Spokes delegate DNS resolution to Landing through DNS peering, and optionally define a private zone (e.g. `staging.gcp.example.com`) which the landing peers to.
 To configure DNS for a new environment, copy all the `prod-*` modules in the `dns.tf` file to `staging-*`, and update their content accordingly.
 Don't forget to add a peering zone from Landing to the newly created environment private zone.

 <!-- TFDOC OPTS files:1 show_extra:1 -->